jp/blog/source/2013-07-12-load-testing-a-facebook-application.html.markdown

 * [loadimpact.com](http://loadimpact.com)
 * [blazemeter.com](http://blazemeter.com)

-Most of the test services available ends to be really expensive while DDOS tools don't fit at all to a proper test plan.
+Most of the test services available can be really expensive while DDOS tools don't fit at all to a proper test plan.

 The solution come from the Apache Software Foundation which is diffusing JMeter.